Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * Database automatically updated when user reaches any goal of challenges enrolled and adds rewards.
 * Improved sprite animation: frequency and height of bounces linearly scales with time left.
 * M5 stack handles user death by printing a death screen once, and then executing empty loops until shut down.

-> **Mario:** I can now view my challenges on my M5Stack, and no longer just have to log on to the website to do that.
-I also get the actual rewards for each challenge, and am finally feeling more motivated to meet this goals!
-I also know when my Bean is closer to death, because it starts to bounce less and less.
-When I don't reach my goals and let my life timer run out however, the screen updates to a death screen to let me know that my Bean has died.

 #### Key implementation issues found: ####
 <table>